jalvesaq/zotcite/README.md

     ![Complete reference information](https://raw.githubusercontent.com/jalvesaq/zotcite/master/zotcite_more_info.gif "Complete reference information")

-  - Use the `zotref.py` filter to pre-process the Markdown document before it is passed to `pandoc-citeproc`, avoiding the need of `bib` files.
-The `zotref.py` filter receives the Markdown document from its standard input, extracts all citation keys from the document, gets all corresponding references from the Zotero database, inserts all references in the YAML header of the document and, finally, pass the enhanced document to `pandoc-citeproc`.
+  - Use the `zotref.py` filter to pre-process the Markdown document before the citations are processed by `pandoc`, avoiding the need of `bib` files.
+The `zotref.py` filter receives the Markdown document from its standard input, extracts all citation keys from the document, gets all corresponding references from the Zotero database, inserts all references in the YAML header of the document and, finally, returns the enhanced document to `pandoc`.
+However, see the documentation if you are editing Quarto files.

   - Open the PDF attachment of the reference associated with the citation key under cursor.